Who can use STREMECODER?

 I don't know how to program.
 Can I still use STREMECODER?

 Definitely.
 As we continue to make new nodes, you will be able to import premade nodes to connect and use as you need.
 If you have any projects in mind that you need help getting started, feel free to contact us.
 We'd love to hear your ideas and help you get started.
-You can chat with us live using the chat function on this site or email us at email@example.com.
+You can chat with us live on our discord server or email us at firstname.lastname@example.org.

 I've looked through all of your resources, and I'm still not sure how to get started.
 What do I do?

 I have ideas to enhance my use of STREMECODER.
 How do I share them with you?

 Whether you have a simple algorithm or a complex UI involving web toolkits, you can leverage STREMECODER to organize and optimize your code.
 You will save an incredible number of development hours moving your project to STREMECODER.